 Because of term limits in California, Kuehl was unable to seek reelection to the Assembly in 2000.
-After addressing the Democratic National Convention on the subject of diversity, she went on the campaign trail and won a seat in the state Senate, where she has continued to advocate for glbtq rights and other issues of importance.
+After addressing the Democratic National Convention on the subject of diversity, she went on the campaign trail and won a seat in the state Senate, where she continued to advocate for glbtq rights and other issues of importance.

 In 2004 the Log Cabin Republicans fielded a gay man, Leonard Lanzi--a former executive director of the Boy Scouts in Santa Barbara, who had been forced to leave the organization because of its discriminatory policies--to run against Kuehl.
-She won handily and is currently serving her last Senate term allowable under the California term-limits law.
+She handily won her second Senate term, the last allowable under the California term-limits law.

-In the Senate Kuehl chairs the Natural Resources and Water Committee, the Budget Subcommittee on Resources, Water, and Energy, the Select Committee on School Safety, and the Select Committee on the Health Insurance Crisis in California, and sits on several others.
-During her distinguished career she has written over 130 bills that have been passed into law.
-She has also spoken in favor of bills to legalize gay marriage, which have so far been unsuccessful.
+In the Senate Kuehl chaired the Natural Resources and Water Committee, the Budget Subcommittee on Resources, Water, and Energy, the Select Committee on School Safety, and the Select Committee on the Health Insurance Crisis in California, and sits on several others.
+During her distinguished career she wrote over 130 bills that were passed and signed into law.
+She also worked to support bills to legalize gay marriage, which passed, but were vetoed by Governor Schwarzenegger.

 Kuehl has also been a strong supporter of National Coming Out Day, a project designed to help glbtq people stand up and express their identity with pride.
-She was at the side of her friend and Broadside co-star Dick Sargent when he came out at a 1991 event.
-In 2003, as part of the celebration of National Coming Out
+She was at the side of her friend and Broadside co-star Dick

-Week, Kuehl had the honor of cutting the lavender ribbon at the grand opening of the LGBT Resource Center at her alma mater, UCLA.
+Sargent when he came out at a 1991 event.
+In 2003, as part of the celebration of National Coming Out Week, Kuehl had the honor of cutting the lavender ribbon at the grand opening of the LGBT Resource Center at her alma mater, UCLA.